IvanUkhov/blog/_posts/2019-07-08-conversion.md

 \end{align}
 $$

-It is worth noting that, in the case of the assumed linear model, we have the following relationship between $$G$$ and $$L$$:
+At this point, we could call it a day, but there is some room for simplification.
+Note that, in the case of the assumed linear model, we have the following relationship between $$G$$ and $$L$$:

 $$